Gros plan d'un espresso avec une créma dorée parfaite dans une tasse blanche

 The spoon test

-Gently place the back of a spoon on the crema: it should sink slowly, without excessive resistance but also without collapsing.
-Crema that is too thick may indicate over-extraction.
-Crema that immediately gives way indicates a lack of pressure or too old beans.
+Gently rest the back of a spoon on the crema: it should sink slowly, without excessive resistance but without collapsing either.
+A crema that’s too thick can indicate over-extraction.
+A crema that gives way immediately indicates a lack of pressure or beans that are too old.

 Crema as a quality standard

-At Carrera, crema is a daily quality control indicator.
-Every morning, before opening, the barista pulls a test espresso and observes the crema: color, thickness, persistence.
-If something is wrong, the grind, pressure, or temperature is adjusted before serving the first customer.
+At Carrera, the crema is a daily quality control indicator.
+Every morning before opening, the barista pulls a test espresso and observes the crema: color, thickness, consistency.
+If something is off, the grind, pressure, or temperature is adjusted before serving the first customer.

-It's this level of rigor that makes the difference between a good coffee and an exceptional coffee.
-And that's what you'll find in every cup at Carrera Café, in Petit-Champlain, Quebec.
+It’s this level of rigor that makes the difference between an okay coffee and an exceptional coffee.
+And it’s what you find in every cup at Carrera Café, in Petit-Champlain, Quebec.

 Come judge the crema for yourself

-Carrera Café's espresso speaks for itself.
+The espresso at Carrera Café speaks for itself.
 Come to Petit-Champlain and observe the crema: it will tell you everything you need to know about the quality of what you are about to drink.

 More articles